jabrena/aqa-tests-experiments/README.md

 /_/    \_\___\_\/_/    \_\    |_|\___||___/\__|___/
 ```

-A small development to contribute in the AQA-Tests initiative.
+A small development to contribute into the AQA-Tests initiative.

 ```
 git submodule update